 Patients are the prime source for environmental contamination; surfaces within the patient's vicinity, also known as the "patient zone" that are frequently touched by the patient and HCP have an increased contamination frequency than other sites.
-His contamination may contribute to the spread of disease-causing, multidrug-resistant organisms (MDROs), such as MRSA (Methicillin resistant Staphylococcus aureus), VRE (Vancomycin resistant Enterococcus), and Clostridiodes difficile.
-He within the patient's vicinity, also known as the "patient zone" that are frequently touched by the patient are f
+Has contamination may contribute to the spread of disease-causing, multidrug-resistant organisms (MDROs), such as MRSA (Methicillin resistant Staphylococcus aureus), VRE (Vancomycin resistant Enterococcus), and Clostridiodes difficile.
+Has the patient of the patien